 The teacher’s role is to select essays for consideration and to submit them online.
 We recommend that teachers submit a maximum of 4 essays for each class that they teach.

 The text of the essay should be in English, in Microsoft Word or PDF format, and submitted electronically by teachers.

 In addition to above awards, a Founder’s Award may be given.
 There is no requirement to present this award on an annual basis.
 Rather, the award is to be given on the basis of merit only and recognizes the essay that is the favorite of founder, Major Glenn Ferguson (USMC, retired).
 The recipient of the Founder’s Award will be given a gift and/or stipend at the discretion of the essay contest committee and will be recognized at the student ceremony.

 This contest is a joint collaboration between the Flying Leatherneck Historical Foundation and the University of San Diego Character Education Resource Center.

 All essays become the property of The Flying Leatherneck Historical Foundation (“Foundation”) with exclusive rights to use winning essays and likeness in the promotion and execution of the organization’s educational programs and activities.
 Each WINNING essay will be considered for publication in the Flying Leatherneck Historical Foundation’s Log Book and for posting on the Foundation’s website.

 Winning students and their parents/guardians may be asked to sign a photo permission form so that selected photos may appear on the Foundation web site and in other publications.

 The Foundation, the Museum and the Character Education Resource Center are not responsible for lost submissions.

-The Flying Leatherneck Historical Foundation gratefully acknowledges the financial support of San Diego Gas and Electric (SDG&E) and Major Glenn Ferguson (USMC-retired) that helped make this contest possible.
+The Flying Leatherneck Historical Foundation gratefully acknowledges the financial support of San Diego Gas and Electric (SDG&E) and the late Major Glenn Ferguson (USMC-retired) that helped make this contest possible.